subairt/Money-Management/README.md

 ## Getting Started

 This project is a starting point for a Flutter application.
+This project is helpful for every one to control our money flow.

 A few resources to get you started if this is your first Flutter project: